 What it is

 The wrapper says this promising-looking chocolate bar consists of milk chocolate with 35% coffee-flavored cream and 12% chocolate chip cookie pieces.
-We like Milka‘s milk chocolate, but not as much as we do Cadbury‘s.
+We like Milka‘s milk chocolate, but not as much as Cadbury‘s.
 So, there will be no bonus points awarded for the chocolate alone.

 What our taste buds have to say